 And that brings us to Water Road in Sophiasburgh, Prince Edward County.

 We saw this property on MLS almost 3 years ago.
 I literally gasped and quite possibly cried tears as I shouted to Tyler from another room, “I found our house!!
 It has a church on the property!!!”
 I dreamt of how this could be the evolution of Coriander Girl, hosting small ceremonies and workshops.
 I imagined us raising our family there, riding our bikes along the county roads, late night fires with friends.
-Truly a dream because our reality could not afford it and I put it out of my mind…well sort of.
+Truly a dream because our reality could not afford it and so I had to put it out of my mind…well sort of.

-A few years later, a baby, a newly opened Coriander PEC and a flourishing Coriander Toronto, we were just barely in a position to look at Water Road and it was still available!
+A few years later, a baby, a newly opened Coriander PEC and a flourishing Coriander Toronto, we were just barely in a position to look at Water Road but it was still available!
 I probably had no business looking at it, but remember that thing I mentioned about heading face first into a challenge?

 We saw the property on a very crisp day last February.
-John Brisley, owner and preservationist, met us in the lane and he walked us through sharing stories along the way of the incredible move and rebuild.
+John Brisley, darling owner and preservationist, met us in the lane and he walked us through sharing stories along the way of the incredible move and rebuild.
 Both the home and church are from different parts of Ontario!
 The Brisley’s are serious preservationists and have devoted their lives to restoration.
 I cried tears again as I approached the front door, “It’s our house,” I whispered.
 We left and we knew we had to try, but this deal was going to take a miracle of sorts.
 I’m a firm believer in Karma, and if there ever was a time I needed to cash one in, the time was now.
 Picture a montage of moments, let's add a sound track...(That's what friends are for ~ Gladys Knight, Stevie Wonder, Elton John) Okay here's me helping cute older ladies up streetcar steps, giving my seat up on the subway, that time I waited in the pouring rain to hail a taxi for a pregnant woman wearing impossible shoes and a ridiculous amount of groceries, “Stilettos on a Tuesday morning at Fresh Co?
 You're my hero lady.”
 It was going to take more than convincing the bank to take a chance on me.
 I needed angels this time.

 Well..a miracle happened, angels came!
 (And you know who you are.)
 We closed on March 16th, 2016 after months and months…and months of any and every possible kind of hoop I needed to hop through, I hopped.
 Picture me, bobbing and weaving and hopping and slopping my way through a real estate obstacle course that would make any MLS junkie’s head pop right off.
 I thought I was seasoned but this was next level shizzle.
-Derrick Morgan, Libby Crombie, Shelagh Mathers, you're all geniuses.
+Derrick Morgan, Libby Crombie, Shelagh Mathers, and James Bar you're all geniuses.
 I gambled slightly on one of the conditions.
 I can say it now but there is a reason I didn’t sleep much in 2015.
 We needed to sell our house in order to close the deal but I waived that condition because I believed it would happen swiftly.
 Didn’t matter that some houses on our street had been for sale for years, our buyers were out there!
 Thanks to Johnny Lam, the cutest couple in the land saw the beautiful pics and bought the house only 3 weeks after being on the market.
-Foolishly or brilliantly I tend to not think about the what if’s.
+Foolishly or brilliantly I tend to not think about the 'what if’s.'

 So, here I sit, writing this from my newly appointed lady space.
 It’s a room all my own, looking out across a field of wheat-y looking grasses and glorious trees, a stream trickles in the distance.
 A place to dream.
 I’m surrounded by the things that bring me joy, a desk, a comfortable chair, a few crystals, my fierce bunnies, a perfect portrait of Tyler taken just around that sweet spot when we knew we were falling in love and didn’t need food or sleep so he’s kind of heroine chic.
 Speaking of sleep, Hattie is asleep in the next room.
 Knowing we’re home now, I think we're all sleeping better than we have in years.
 I feel like I can exhale for the first time in a long time, not that I don't have to continue to hustle but the last couple of years have been ridiculously hard.

 So, you wanna see it?!
 Let me show you around.